harmony-one/h/progress/sun-hyuk-ahn.md

 2025-07-09 Wed: [Researched](https://www.notion.so/QUIC-Implementation-23004f79c14280b09a1ade469bdf85b4?source=copy_link) into QUIC and TLS 1.3.

-2025-07-08 Tue: Began QUIC transport implementation (mentioned in Q3 goals).
-Diagnosed and resolved a user issue with the interaction between staking.harmony.one and MetaMask.
+2025-07-08 Tue: Diagnosed and resolved a user issue with the interaction between staking.harmony.one and MetaMask.

 2025-07-07 Mon: Analyzed protocol server costs across different vendors and cleaned up unused resources.
 Troubleshooted bootnode down issue and cleaned up the node to prevent it.